Last Updated on

 Be sure to focus on your diet and exercise and your body will be able to naturally expel the poop from your body.

 As we’ve highlighted, squatting is by far the most natural way to poop.
-Therefore the solution we highly recommend along with a healthy diet and exercis, is to pick up a toilet squat stool.
+Therefore the solution we highly recommend along with a healthy diet and exercise, is to pick up a toilet stool.
 If you’re asking, “how do you poop” or “how to poop properly,” then this is a fantastic step in the right direction.

 A toilet squat stool can bypass the immediate need to improve your diet, simply by making your crapper life a lot easier.
 It’s both a short and long-term option.
 We recommend a combination of all three (better diet, exercise, and a toilet stool) but either can have very beneficial long-term effects.